Looped Transformers for Length Generalization: Limitations and conclusion

 \section{Limitations and conclusion}

-Our work has several limitations.
-Direct looped training could be computationally demanding when the number of looped steps is too large.
+Our current definition of $n$-RASP-L does not support tasks that require multiple loops followed by each other.
+Thus, one important future direction would be extending our current definition to support multiple loops and identifying a larger class of tasks that can be implemented only with multiple loops but not with a single loop.
+For training, direct looped training could be computationally demanding when the number of looped steps is too large.
 A possible workaround for more efficient training could be stopping the gradient tracking for earlier steps like~\cite{clark2023directly}, but there might be a trade-off in performance and computation.
 We only train the looped Transformers for a limited number of steps and lengths due to a lack of computing resources.
 With more diverse training data, the looped model has the potential to generalize to even longer test lengths.
 We use NoPE for simplicity, and an orthogonal direction is to use more delicate positional embedding to further improve length generalization performance.
 Moreover, our step-dependent supervision requires the ground-truth number of steps in the training data, which is an additional requirement compared with normal end-to-end training.
 However, we still require fewer assumptions than CoT training.

 In conclusion, we show that $n$-RASP-L problems can be learned by looped Transformer with step-dependent supervision on the final answer, and can be applied with an adaptive number of steps during inference time to improve generalization.
 Note that $n$-RASP-L, as a challenging algorithmic problem set, could cover more challenging reasoning problems than presented in the paper, and we believe that our method has the potential to generalize to more challenging tasks.